My first trip to Paris: useful Paris travel tips for a memorable and stress-free experience

 Check to see if you need a power adapter for Paris

 Depending on where you are coming from, another useful advice on this list of tips for traveling to Paris for the first time is to check if you need a power adapter.
-If you come from the UK, US, and a few other countries, you’ll definitely need one.
+If you come from the UK, the US, and a few other countries, you’ll definitely need one.

 Coming from Romania, I didn’t need such a power adapter, but I made sure I checked this beforehand.